 Hence, new and improved standards are required to asses the biodegradability of these new forms of glitter.

-Worldwide, about 4.23 million nurseries and schools are being urged to stop the use of plastic glitter and associated items as the first step towards educating children about microplastic pollution.
-The query from children and young people as to why glitter or glitter containing products should not be used, can be utilised by key workers and teachers (as relevant), to talk to them about the implications of microplastic pollution for them and the wider planet, so that they can eventually act to eliminate microplastic pollution through their day to day choices of items and practices as well as influence their parents and relatives to do the same.
+Worldwide, about 4.23 million nurseries, schools and colleges are being urged to stop the use of plastic and associated items as the first step towards educating children about microplastic pollution.
+The query from children and young people as to why plastic containing products should not be used, can be utilised by key workers and teachers (as relevant), to talk to them about the implications of microplastic pollution for them and the wider planet, so that they can eventually act to eliminate microplastic pollution through their day to day choices of items and practices as well as influence their parents and relatives to do the same.
 Such an impact is expected to create a ripple effect of positive changes amongst the wider population.

 1. Firstly, the children and their families (through the children) will be made aware of microplastic pollution and the various sources of it that they use in their daily lives.
 They would also come to know about the potentially harmful impacts of microplastic pollution.
 These would allow them to take more informed decisions about choosing products and practices that can limit microplastic pollution.

-3. By taking a stand against plastic glitter, a seemingly benign form of fun for children and young adults, by a large proportion of the potential consumers of the product, a message will be sent to the industry and policy makers to evolve the current products and regulations into more responsible ones for the future.
+3. By taking a stand against plastic through everyday choices, the consumers will send a message to the industry and policy makers to evolve the current products and regulations into more responsible ones for the future.